fdschneider/bexis_traits/manuscript/manuscript.md

 *< measurement or fact >*

 For data not obtained from own measurement, the field `reference` provides a precise reference to the source of data.
 This should quote the key, book, or  database for literature data.
 For museum specimens, this should report the name of the collection (potentially provide an URI).
 If expert knowledge, this should name the authority.
-If trait database, provide reference to the original publication, DOI or URL of the trait-database.
+If trait database, this should provide reference to the original publication, DOI or URL of the trait-database.

-To record potential sources of noise or bias, the methods and procedures of fixation and preservation of the specimen (column `preparations`), method of measurement (`measurementMethod`), the person conducting the measurement (`measurementDeterminedBy`), the date at which the measurement was obtained (`measurementDeterminedDate`) are recorded.
+To record potential sources of noise or bias, the methods and procedures of fixation and preservation of the specimen (column `preparations`), method of measurement (`measurementMethod`), the person conducting the measurement (`measurementDeterminedBy`), and the date at which the measurement was obtained (`measurementDeterminedDate`) are recorded.

 One issue of transparency of data is that the degree of taxonomic resolution at the time of observation of the specimen might be unclear.
 For instance, for literature data, the  data source might report trait values on the family or genus level, but the data author infers and reports the trait data at species level (e.g. if the entire genus reportedly shares the same trait value).
 Those cases are documented in the column `measurementResolution`

 For some measured values, authors would report aggregate data of repeated measurements or pooled measurements, e.g. by weighing multiple individuals simultaneously and calculating an average.
 In these cases, recording the number of individuals (`individualCount`) along with a dispersion measure (e.g. variance or standard deviation, `dispersion`) or range of values (e.g. min and max of values observed in the field `measurementValueMin`, `measurementValueMax`) is adviced.
 The field `statisticalMethod` names the method for data aggregation (e.g. mean or median) or averaging as well as the variation or range.

-*< observation context (occurence) >*
+*< observation context (occurrence) >*

-This category of columns contains further information about the individual specimen or occurence that has been observed and measured.
+This category of columns contains further information about the individual specimen or occurrence that has been observed and measured.

 As a high-level discrimination of the source of the measurement or fact, the column `basisOfRecord` takes an entry about the type of trait data recorded: Were they taken by own measurement (distinguish "LivingSpecimen", "PreservedSpecimen", "FossilSpecimen") or taken from literature ("literatureData"), from an existing trait database ("traitDatabase"), or is it expert knowledge ("expertKnowledge").
 It is highly recommended to provide further detail about the source in the column `basisOfRecordDetails`.

 For both literature and measured data, trait values may be recorded for different sub-categories of individuals of a taxon to capture polymorphisms, for instance differentiated by sex or life stage.
 The template provides the fields `sex`, `lifeStage`, `age`, and `morphotype` for this distinction.

-Seasonal variation of traits may be recored by assigning a date and time of sampling to the occurcence, using the fields `year`,	`month` and	`day`, depending on resolution.
+Seasonal variation of traits may be recored by assigning a date and time of sampling to the occurrence, using the fields `year`,	`month` and	`day`, depending on resolution.
 The field definitions of the Darwin Core Standard can be applied instead, to refer to a geological stratum, for instance.
 Sampling may be further specified using a unique identifier for the sampling event `eventID`	which references to an external dataset.
 The record of a `samplingProtocol` may capture bias in samling methods.

 To capture geographic variation of traits, a set of fields for georeferencing can put the observation into spatial and ecological context (`habitat`, 	`decimalLongitude`,	`decimalLatitude`, `elevation`,	`geodeticDatum`, `verbatimLocality`, `country`, `countryCode`).
-The field `locationID` may be used to reference the occurence to a dataset-specific or global identifier.
+The field `locationID` may be used to reference the occurrence to a dataset-specific or global identifier.
 This allows the trait data to double as observation data, e.g. for upload to the GBIF database.

 <!-- ## The Biodiversity Exploratories Extensions and template

 Data will be uploaded to BExIS using the template to join data to the trait dataset while keeping full data authority: author information and ownership, access right management, as provided by BExIS.

-If applicable, trait values can be assigned to regions, plot IDs or sampling events which will then allow users to combine trait data with abundance, other observational data or the management regime on the sampled plots.
+If applicable, trait values can be assigned to regions, plot IDs or sampling events which will then allow users to combine trait data with abundance biodiversity, ecosystem functioning, other observational data or the management regime on the sampled plots.

 Metadata:
-Each traitdataset uploaded to BExIS and added to the traitdatabase will be accompanied with a metadata file containing additional information on data origin, method, authors and owners (in redundancy with primary data, see above) and possibly more detailed definition of the traits recorded.
+Each trait dataset uploaded to BExIS and added to the trait database will be accompanied with a metadata file containing additional information on data origin, method, authors and owners (in redundancy with primary data, see above) and possibly more detailed definition of the traits recorded.
 -->

 ## Metadata

-Individual measurements and facts will likely already belong to a larger set of traits or a separate traitdatabase before they are added to a combined traitdatabase.
+Individual measurements and facts will likely already belong to a larger set of traits or a separate trait database before they are added to a combined trait database.
 To retain the rights of the original data contributor, the field `rightsHolder` states the person or organization who owns or manages the rights to the data; `bibliographicCitation` states a bibliographic reference which should be cited when the data is used; and `license` specifies under which terms and conditions the data can be used, re-used and/or published.
-This information always applies to one single fact or measurement, further information on the larger dataset which originall contained this entry can be stored in `datasetID`, `datasetName`,`authorLastname` and `authorFirstname`.
+This information always applies to one single fact or measurement, further information on the larger dataset which originally contained this entry can be stored in `datasetID`, `datasetName`,`authorLastname` and `authorFirstname`.
 These columns should hence give credit to the person who compiled the original dataset and signs responsible for the correct identification and reporting of the rights holder.

 ## Computational tools for producing compliant data

-We provide an R package to assist producing data compliant with the trait data standard proposed above.
+We provide an R package to assist in producing data compliant with the trait data standard proposed above.
 The package is being developed as an open source project on GitHub (https://github.com/fdschneider/traitdataform).

 There are two major use cases for the package:

 - preparation of own trait datasets for upload into public data bases, and
-- harmonizing trait datasets from different sources by moulding them into a unified format.
+- harmonizing trait datasets from different sources by moulding them into a unified format. <!-- Malte: to me, it seems as if the second point is more important (switch?) -->

-The key function of the package is `as.traitdata()` which moulds a species-trait-matrix or occurence table data into a measurement longtable format.
-It also maps maps column names into terms provided in the trait data standard.
+The key function of the package is `as.traitdata()` which moulds a species-trait-matrix or occurrence table data into a measurement longtable format.
+It also maps column names into terms provided in the trait data standard.

 Scientific taxon names are matched automatically to the GBIF Backbone Taxonomy (taxonomic ontology server) by calling the function `standardize.taxonomy()`